 For long time eating meat was a dietary taboo in Japan.
 Buddhism proscribed the killing of four-legged animals - until Japan adapted various Western technologies and practices during the Meji era.
 It is said, that the Japanese emperor was impressed by the physical appearance and tallness of the western military men.
 For that, he accounted their diet of eating meat.
 Soon he had his first meal with beef in 1872 and introduced this habitat to his own folks.

 Mac Donald’s and plastic-packed ready-dishes from the convenient store also make up big parts of the fast food supply.
 For the cook at home, the highest quality of food comes from the supermarkets.
 An entire mackerel (30 cm long) costs just the equivalent of 65 €-cents in a supermarket in Tokyo.
 A cucumber (15 cm length) costs 40 cents and a normal apple costs 90 cents.10 % percent of world’s fish catch is eaten by one island nation.
 But the annual number is declining.
 The average fish & seafood consumption per capita dropped from 66,7 kg in 1991 to 33,5 kg in 2016.
-The younger generations shows more interest in meat and foreign food.
+The younger generations show more interest in meat and foreign food.
 Freezers (and the pizzas inside) can’t be found in supermarkets, yet.

 1.3.2 Fast food trends in 2018

-- American Dog (sausage, cheese and bun-on-a-stick)
+- American Dog (sausage, cheese and bun on a stick)

-- Grilled chicken and cheese (Korean origin)
+- Grilled chicken and cheese (dish of Korean origin)

 1.3.3 Tsukiji fish market